wingedcatgirl/MintysSillyMod/README.md

 - [Galdur](https://github.com/Eremel/Galdur) revamps the New Run screen to make deck and sleeve selection much easier.
 - [Glue for Modpacks](https://github.com/icyethics/Glue-For-Modpacks) lets you adjust the shop so having a lot of mods doesn't drown everything out.
 - [Handy](https://github.com/SleepyG11/HandyBalatro) adds a whole lot of things but tbh the only one I care about is selecting multiple playing cards by dragging across them.
-- [Item Remover](https://github.com/art-muncher/Item-Remover) lets you disable specific items from the Collection, if they're OP or bugged or you just don't like them.
+- [Item Remover](https://github.com/art-muncher/Item-Remover) lets you disable specific items from the Collection, if they're OP or bugged or you just don't like them. ([Banner](https://github.com/SylviBlossom/Banner) does the same thing and is newer, switch if one of them isn't doing what you want it to.)

 ## Adding cross-mod interactions
 - 3s: If you want things to interact with the 3s mechanic, use `Card:is_3()` for proper detection.
 It returns the number of times the card counts as a 3, or `false` if it doesn't, because `0` is truthy in Lua...